suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 7. Load image(s).
 8. Invoke image(s).

 If verification and invocation is implemented in a bootloader, then the bootloader MUST also verify the signature of the manifest and the applicability of the manifest in order to implement secure boot workflows.
-Because signature verifications can be costly in constrained applications, the bootloader may add its own authentication, e.g. a Message Authentication Code (MAC), to the manifest in order to prevent further signature verifications and save energy, provided that the bootloader can protect its authentication key.
+Because signature verifications can be costly in constrained applications, the bootloader may add its own authentication, e.g., a Message Authentication Code (MAC), to the manifest in order to prevent further signature verifications and save energy, provided that the bootloader can protect its authentication key.

 # Metadata Structure Overview {#metadata-structure-overview}